 Financially flush after the success of his book and of Damn Yankees, Wallop bought a small amount of stock in the Senators, Edelman wrote; not enough, however, to keep Calvin Griffith from moving the team to Minnesota after the 1960 season.

 The original Broadway show ran for 1,019 performances.
 Touring companies performed in dozens of cities across the country for years.
 Broadway has seen a couple of successful revivals. “(You Gotta Have) Heart” and other songs from Damn Yankees have been recorded hundreds of times by different artists.
-This is by no means a great baseball movie, but dated though the productions are, few baseball-based stage shows or films have had such a lasting cultural influence.
+The film is by no means a great baseball movie, but dated though the productions are, few baseball-based stage shows or films have become such an enduring part of popular culture.